CrazyCloudCraft/wikitest/PlaceholderExpansion.md

         }

         /*
-         * Since we override the register method, we need to manually
+         * Since we override the register method, we need to call the super method to actually
          * register this hook
          */
-        return PlaceholderAPI.registerPlaceholderHook(getIdentifier(), this);
+        return super.register();
     }

     /**